 The Town of Goole

 Situated approximately 50 miles from the sea, Goole is known as Britain's premier inland port.
 It has a wide range of facilities for handling unitised, bulk and general cargo with a particular strength in containers, steel and timber.
-Just a few miles from the M62 - M18 junction, the town has good motorway access and train services on the Sheffield - Hull and Pontefract lines.
+The town is surrounded by farmland.

 More details on Goole can be found in the links below: